Assisi Cathedral

-As of 1986 it is a co-cathedral of the Roman Catholic Diocese of Assisi-Nocera Umbra-Gualdo Tadino.
+Since 1986, it has served as a co-cathedral of the Roman Catholic Diocese of Assisi-Nocera Umbra-Gualdo Tadino.

 Façade

 The Romanesque façade was built with stones from the Monte Subasio.
 It is a typical example of the style found in 12th-century churches of Umbria.
 This façade is divided in three sections.
 The rather bare top level is triangular with an empty semi-circular arch in the middle, probably intended to contain a frieze or a mosaic.

 The middle level is divided by two pilasters, in line with the arch in the upper level.
 Each of the bay thus delineated contains a rose window, the central one the largest and the most ornate.
 Its frame is supported by three telamones, each standing on an animal.
 In the four spandrels around the rose window are the four animal symbols of the four evangelists.

 The lower level consists of a number of squares and three decorated stone portals with griffins at the base of the side portals.
 Especially the middle portal is extensively decorated.
 In the lunette of the semi-circular arch over the central portal is a relief with the Christ enthroned between the sun and the moon and flanked by the Virgin, also enthroned and nursing Jesus, and St. Rufinus.
 The portal is surrounded with three arches decorated with saints, floral and geometrical motifs and intertwined swans.
 At the base of the middle arch, on each side, is a lion.
 These sculptures of lions and griffins have great iconographic importance.

 The bottom and the middle part of the square bell tower, on the left side of the façade, were built in the 11th century.
 It was then situated behind the apse of the previous church built by bishop Ugone in 1029.
 The top level dates from the 13th century.
 One can see on the bell tower a colossal one-handed liturgical clock showing the 24 hours of the hora italica (Italian time), a period of time ending with sunset at 24 hours.
 The foundations of the bell tower rest on a Roman cistern.
 The structure on the side of the bell tower has been identified as the home of St. Clare.